GallowayLabMIT/protocols/docs/protocols/cloning/pcr.rst

 +----------------------+------------------+------------+

 .. note::
     There is no need to set at 4ºC infinte hold at the end of the reaction.
 DNA is quite stable, so it is fine to sit at room temp overnight.
+    A 4ºC infinte hold decreases the lifetime of the thermocycler.
-For longer-term storage, keep at 4ºC.
+    For longer-term storage, keep at 4ºC or -20ºC.

 Source: `NEB Q5® High-Fidelity DNA Polymerase <https://www.neb.com/en-us/protocols/2013/12/13/pcr-using-q5-high-fidelity-dna-polymerase-m0491>`_